-- a) Discard the network data without any further processing; - b) Allow the network data to be processed unaltered by the TOE according to the routing information maintained by the TOE; - c) no other actions. - FDP IFF.1.4 The TSF shall explicitly authorise an information flow based on the following rules: no additional rules.. - FDP IFF.1.5 The TSF shall explicitly deny an information flow based on the following rules: no additional rules...
+- a) Discard the network data without any further processing; - b) Allow the network data to be processed unaltered by the TOE according to the routing information maintained by the TOE; - c) no other actions. - FDP\IFF.1.4 The TSF shall explicitly authorize an information flow based on the following rules: no additional rules. - FDP\IFF.1.5 The TSF shall explicitly deny an information flow based on the following